 Four Great Lessons from Nikola Tesla

-It’s not a stretch to say that Tesla was (and maybe still is) the greatest electrical engineer the world has ever known.
-Tesla’s contributions to the world of technology are vast, including the Tesla coil, modern radio, the induction motor, and most famously the alternating current (AC) electrical supply system that powers the world.
-Tesla spent much of his life suffering for his brilliance and fighting for recognition.
+Nikola Tesla is often regarded as one of the greatest electrical engineers the world has ever known.
+His contributions to the world of technology are vast, including the Tesla coil, modern radio, the induction motor, and most famously, the alternating current (AC) electrical supply system that powers much of the world today.
+Tesla spent much of his life battling for recognition, facing both personal and professional struggles in pursuit of his brilliant ideas.

 Lesson No. 1: Believe